teadetime/qea_projects/index.md

 ## Implementation Strategy and Code
+IN PROGRESS
 For the code: [View Code](/gauntlet/gauntletNav.m) *Please excuse this code, it is made to be able to retrieve scans in the globabl frame to plot things nicely, and parameters must be changed to drive in time steps with relative LIDAR scanning.
 Plotting the final path must be uncommented and ran with global frame settings with driving disabled*

 Broken down from into the main points above:
-### Use the robot's Lidar to obtain data about surrounding area
+### Use the robot's lidar scanner to obtain data about surrounding area

 ### Parse Lidar to detect features
 * How RANSAC Works